learn-co-curriculum/phase-4-intro-to-deploying/README.md

 resources dedicated to run your code.

 [containers]: https://en.wikipedia.org/wiki/OS-level_virtualization

+These containers are what makes it possible to quickly and easily set up a new production environment that has all the functionality needed to run your site:

+- **OS**: Typically Linux.
+Applications like Rails work well across platforms, so even if you're using a different OS in development, deploying to a server that runs Linux works just fine!
+- **Ruby**: You should use the exact same version of Ruby in development and in production.
+Since new Ruby versions have new features, as well as fixing security issues in older versions, it's critical to use the same version in both environments.
+- **NodeJS**: It's important to use the same NodeJS version in both environments for the same reasons listed for Ruby.
+- **Database**: While it's possible to use different databases in a development and production environment, it's generally not a good idea to do so: there are some differences in how (for example) SQLite and Postgresql interpret different SQL commands and what features are available in both, so it's considered a best practice to use the same database in development and in production.

 There are a lot of considerations when it comes to choosing a platform for deploying your application, such as: